brotSchimmelt/websec/README.md

 #### vendor/

 All dependencies for the project are stored in this directory.
 Currently, only the PHPUnit module has any dependencies.
-This directory can also be omitted in production.
+Hence, this directory can also be omitted in production.

 ## Challenges